kumaraguru911/Insight.AI-extension/README.md

-# Insight.AI - Your In-Browser AI Assistant
+# InsightAI — Smart AI Assistant for Instant Explanations

 ![Insight.AI Icon](icons/icon48.png)

-**Insight.AI** is a powerful Chrome extension that integrates Google's Gemini AI directly into your browsing experience.
-Select any text on a webpage to instantly explain, summarize, or translate it.
-All your interactions are saved in a convenient history sidebar, and the extension's look and feel can be customized to your liking.
+**InsightAI** is a powerful Chrome extension that solves the problem of encountering complex or confusing text online.
+Instead of switching tabs to search for definitions, this tool helps you get instant understanding directly on the page.
+Using the **Google Gemini API**, you can select any text to receive a concise, AI-generated explanation, summary, or translation, integrating a smart assistant seamlessly into your browsing workflow.
 ---

 ## ✨ Features